push-based/cpu-prof/packages/cpu-prof/docs/cpu-profiling.md

 ### Troubleshooting

+#### What, of the many profiles is the main process

+Based on the file naming and the nature of process id assignment, the main process has always the smallest PID and TID is 0 and is at the end of an alphabetically sorted folder.
+**The main process is the last file in the folder.**

 #### My profile files are appearing on different places in the file system based on the cwd of every process.

 This is because of the way Node.js handles the `--cpu-prof` flag.
 It will use the CWD of the process to determine the location of the profile file.
 To avoid this, you can use --cpu-prof-dir with a absolute path.